kerryjiang/SuperSocket.Document/010-A-Telnet-Example.md

 	dotnet add package SuperSocket.Server --version 2.0.0-*

-## Using the namespaces of SuperSocket
+## Using the namespaces of SuperSocket and other namespaces you might need

+	using System.Threading.Tasks;
+	using Microsoft.Extensions.Hosting;
+	using Microsoft.Extensions.Logging;
 	using SuperSocket;
 	using SuperSocket.ProtoBase;